-- 3. Additional Miscellaneous Records - a.
-Course Documents
+3. Additional Miscellaneous Records

 Documents that are course specific are maintained by the course coordinator and the course faculty during the academic term.
 This includes the following:

 - Individual student examination booklets and Scantron sheets - Individual student assignments and grading rubrics - Formative clinical evaluations b.
 Attendance Records